-Option Туре Values Description

-COMPARATOR_THRESHOLD INTEGER 4-128 Changes the threshold for the size of a comparator for synthesis to infer in a CARRY chain.

-Higher numbers mean more LUTs.

-Lower numbers mean more CARRY chains.

-SHREG_MIN_SIZE INTEGER 3-32 Changes the threshold for the size of a register chain before synthesis will infer SRL primitives.

-Higher numbers mean more registers.

-Lower numbers mean more SRLs.

-FSM_EXTRACTION STRING OFF Sets the encodings of state machines that the synthesis tool infers.

-ONE_HOT

-SEQUENTIAL

-GRAY

-JOHNSON

-AUTO

-LUT_COMBINING INTEGER 0/1 • 0 - Disable LUT combining

-• 1 - Enable LUT combining

-CONTROL_SET_THRESHOLD Controls the fanout needed on control signals before synthesis infers registers with control signals.

-INTEGER 0-128 Higher numbers mean less logic on control signals and more on D input of flop.
+Option Туре Values Description FSM_EXTRACTION STRING OFF ONE_HOT SEQUENTIAL GRAY JOHNSON AUTO Sets the encodings of state machines that the synthesis tool infers.
+LUT_COMBINING INTEGER 0/1 0 - Disable LUT combining 1 - Enable LUT combining CONTROL_SET_THRESHOLD INTEGER 0-128 Controls the fanout needed on control signals before synthesis infers registers with control signals.
+Higher numbers mean less logic on control signals and more on D input of flop.
 Lower numbers mean more control signals and less logic on D input.

-MAX_LUT_INPUT • 4 - No LUT5 or LUT6 primitives will be inferred

-INTEGER 4-6 • 5 - No LUT6 primitives will be inferred

-• 6 - All LUTs can be inferred.

-MUXF_MAPPING INTEGER 0/1 • 0 - Disable MUXF7/F8/F9 inference

-• 1 - Enable MUXF7/F8/F9 inference

-KEEP_EQUIVALENT_REGISTER INTEGER 0/1 0 - Merges equivalent registers

-• 1 - Retains equivalent registers
+MAX_LUT_INPUT INTEGER 4-6 4 - No LUT5 or LUT6 primitives will be inferred 5 - No LUT6 primitives will be inferred 6 - All LUTs can be inferred.
+MUXF_MAPPING INTEGER 0/1 0 - Disable MUXF7/F8/F9 inference 1 - Enable MUXF7/F8/F9 inference KEEP_EQUIVALENT_REGISTER INTEGER 0/1 0 - Merges equivalent registers 1 - Retains equivalent registers PRESERVE_BOUNDARY INTEGER Any number This option can be used with incremental synthesis.
+It is used to mark hierarchies that are known to change.
+Using this option can make the hierarchy static and allow the incremental flow to work.
+The value given does not matter because just having this option set is sufficient.
+LOGIC_COMPACTION INTEGER 1 Arranges CARRY chains and LUTs in such a way that it makes the logic more compact using fewer SLICES.
+SRL_STYLE STRING REGISTER SRL SRL_REG REG_SRL REG_SRL_REG Sets the default implementation for inferred SRLs.